Fall at Acadia National Park

 Miles and miles of views await on the Around the Mountain (Sargent Mountain) carriage road path

-Parking areas are full in the mornings, but by mid afternoon many people have headed elsewhere.
-By the time we returned around 4PM, the parking areas had nearly emptied.
+Parking lots are full in the mornings, but by mid afternoon many people have headed elsewhere.
+When we returned around 4PM, the parking areas had nearly emptied.

 DSC01882